As U-Va. and U-Md. try to curb surge in coronavirus cases, neighboring communities brace themselves

-The communities surrounding these campuses are bracing themselves, should the cases from campus make their way into grocery stores and onto public buses.
+The communities surrounding these campuses are bracing themselves should the cases from campus make their way into grocery stores and onto public buses.
 In recent weeks, virus cases have been declining overall across the greater Washington region.

 The surge at U-Va. spurred new safety restrictions, including a ban on in-person gatherings.
 But face-to-face classes remained in session, in part because officials have not seen incidents of viral transmission in the classroom, university leaders said last week.

-The university since the beginning of the pandemic has tried to strike the right balance between aggressive monitoring and trusting students, Jim Ryan, U-Va.’ s president, said at a virtual town hall Friday.
+The university since the beginning of the pandemic has tried to strike the right balance between aggressive monitoring and trusting students, Jim Ryan, U-Va.’s president, said at a virtual town hall Friday.
 Canceling face-to-face classes could have veered into the former.

 “We knew that if we went too far or were too aggressive, it would feel like we were living in a totalitarian state and it contravened our foundational culture of trusting students to govern themselves,” Ryan said on Friday.
 “If we did nothing, on the other hand, it would seem like we were condoning violations or just looking the other way.”